Emanuele-Saccoliti/Q-Research/CopulaAlpha_LAB/README.md

 | Average rank IC | 0.039 |

-The validation period is the strongest, while the test period remains positive but much weaker.
-This matters: the result should be read as a research signal with some predictive content, not as a finished strategy.

 ## Interpretation
 The project shows that rolling copula features can produce a measurable relative-value signal across selected ETF pairs.
 The positive IC and low market beta suggest that the signal is not simply a directional equity market bet.